 The process for preparing solid oak cabinets for painting is just as important as the process for actually painting them.
-Here’s how we prepared ours for success!
+Here’s how we prepared ours and tips for prepping your cabinets for paint

 When we moved into our 1989 house, nothing dated it more than the oak cabinets in the kitchen and the bone tile countertops.
 As part of our kitchen renovation we decided to paint our cabinets — a pretty teal on the bottom, white on the top.
 We wanted to make sure we did it right the first time, so I spent a lot of time preparing the old cabinets for painting.